LucasBarretto86/LearningJS/LearningExpressJS/README.md

 // Routes and endpoints handling
 ```

-> **Notice:** that for this middleware we not only got as argument request and response, but also a `next` a function that allows the application to move on, so each can reach our routes handlers and produce a response.
+> **Notice:** for this middleware we not only got as argument request and response, but also a `next` a function that allows the application to move on, so each can reach our routes handlers and produce a response.

 If we want to increment our logs and use a third-party lib like [morgan](https://github.com/expressjs/morgan) for instance.